 12. Exploring the Suffolk coastal beaches

-Most of the beaches in Suffolk are very stony and whilst you may prefer a beautiful white sandy beach, there are still hours of fun to be had on a stony beach.
+Most of the beaches in Suffolk are very stony and whilst you may prefer a beautiful white sandy beach (if you do, check out the beaches in neighbouring Norfolk), there are still hours of fun to be had on a stony beach.
 We love to walk along the rugged coastline (a very good workout as you take 2 steps forward and 1 back!).
 The beaches stretch for miles and miles and there is hardly ever anyone on them.